 Essays must not exceed 1,000 words in length.
 The word count includes footnotes but it does not include the bibliography.
 Essays that go over the limit by 10% (1,100 words or more) will be liable for a 5 mark deduction.

-There will be a 5 mark deduction for each week an abstract or essay is late.
+There will be a 5 mark deduction from the relevant essay mark, for each week that an abstract or essay is late.

-Extensions may be requested on medical or ad misericordiam grounds from Dr Keith Begley but only via your College Tutor.
+Extensions may be requested on medical or ad misericordiam grounds from Dr Keith Begley but only via the student’s College Tutor.
 Extensions must be arranged prior to the submission date.

-It is mandatory for Fresher students to attend tutorials for Philosophy.
-If a student misses three or more tutorials in a term, then they are penalised by 5 marks being deducted from each of their essays (10 marks total).
+It is mandatory for students to attend tutorials for Philosophy.
+If a student misses four or more tutorials in a term, then they are penalised by 5 marks being deducted from the second of their two essays.
+If a student does not complete the required tutorial presentation then they are penalised by 5 marks being deducted from the second of their two essays.
+Requests for absences to be excused may be made on medical or ad misericordiam grounds to Dr Keith Begley but only via the student’s College Tutor.

-Students must not attempt to answer an examination question from Section A that has the same numeral as the question for which they have submitted their first essay.
+Students must not attempt to answer an examination question that has the same numeral as a question for which they have submitted an essay.
 To do so is to be liable to be penalised by 10 marks for the examination question attempted.